katiehaster/bamazon/README.md

 * Run npm install in your terminal

-* Add your own password and run the bamazon_db in your MySQL workbench
+* Add your own password in the bamazon.js file

+* In MySQL workbench, copy and paste the bamazon.sql content and click the lightning bolt.
+In order to reset the table, select all of the content and click the lightning bolt.

-* Run the app in your terminal by writing node bamazon.js.
+* Now, you're ready to roll!
+Run the app in your terminal by writing node bamazon.js.
 Follow the prompts!
-You'll be able to select how many of a product to purchase and you will see the stock quantity reflect accordingly!
+You'll be able to select how many of a product to purchase and you will see the stock quantity reflect accordingly.
 Does Bamazon have enough of what you'd like?
 Find out!

 ## Author
 Katie Haster